-The third Prime Minister of India, Indira Priyadarshini Gandhi, also the first and so far the only woman prime minister of India, served the second-longest term as a prime minister.
+Indira Priyadarshini Gandhi, was the first and so far the only woman prime minister of India, served the second-longest term as a prime minister.
 Indira Gandhi also served as the minister of external affairs (1984), minister of defence (1980 – 82), minister of home affairs (1970 – 73) and minister of information and broadcasting (1964 – 66).
 She imposed the 1975 state emergency to suspend elections.
 The 1971 war with Pakistan for the liberation of East Pakistan was held during her term in office.
 Following Operation Blue Star, she was assassinated in 1986 by her own bodyguard.

 Morarji Desai (1977-79)

 The fourth Prime Minister of India was Morarji Ranchhodji Desai.
 He was the chief minister of the Bombay state, from 1952 to 1956, that was partitioned into Maharashtra and Gujarat.
 He led the government formed by the Janata Party.
 He is the only Indian to receive the highest civilian awards from both India and Pakistan, the Bharat Ratna and Nishaan-e-Pakistan.

 Chaudhary Charan Singh (1979-80)

 C Charan Singh was the fifth prime minister of India.
 Born in a peasant family in Uttar Pradesh, Charan Singh was the champion of peasants rights.
 Just before he was to prove his majority in Lok Sabha, Indira Gandhi withdrew support to Charan Singh’s government, and after just 23 days in power, he resigned.
 Owing to the leader’s contribution to India’s agrarian concerns, Singh’s memorial in New Delhi is named Kisan Ghat.